The King of Lower Body Training?

 Historically, Bulgarian Split Squats have been thought of as an accessory movement.
-This made sense in those initial programs, because those coaches were training Olympic Lifting athletes and powerlifters, whose sport involved bilateral movements.
-However most everyday people don’t need to bilaterally squat heavy weights.
+This made sense in those initial programs because those coaches trained Olympic Lifting athletes and powerlifters, which are bilateral sports.
+However, most everyday people don’t need to bilaterally squat heavy weights.
 In fact, a movement like the Bulgarian Split Squat is a safer option, and therefore I think a more effective one.

 With that said, do the Bulgarian Split Squat in place of your main squatting movement.
 This will allow you to challenge the load and get the most out of it.
 There’s no reason, unless you’re a strength sport competitor, to do bilateral squats like back squats and front squats, especially with a lot of weight on your spine.